 Actions for the Diocese/Parishes to consider:

-- Linking in with the local authority domestic waste and recycling programme.
+- Link in with the local authority domestic waste and recycling programme.

 - Investigate the concept of Zero Waste – the promoting of ‘reduce, reuse and repair’ – over and above recycling.